AI Search Glossary - Every Term Defined

 OAI-SearchBot

 OAI-SearchBot is OpenAI's crawler specifically for real-time ChatGPT search queries, separate from GPTBot (which handles training data collection).
-When a ChatGPT user asks a question requiring current information, OAI-SearchBot fetches results from Bing.
+When a ChatGPT user asks a question requiring current information, OAI-SearchBot fetches and surfaces relevant pages.
 Blocking OAI-SearchBot prevents your content from appearing in ChatGPT's real-time search answers.

 Organisation Schema